Tool Kit Resources: Campus Models & Case Studies

 According to Mike Reynolds, associate dean in the College of Liberal Arts at Hamline University, the various types of institutions in the Minnesota Collaborative, their various stages of implementing assessment initiatives, and the various types of representatives (including provosts, assistant provosts, institutional researchers, assessment committee members, and faculty) that attend meetings all contribute to an invaluable diversity of voices.

 “I do think we were like the fabled blind men circling the elephant,” Reynolds said.
 “We came at this from slightly different ways of thinking about what this thing was, so what was exciting in the initial meetings was having different sorts of institutional representatives from very different sorts of institutions say, ‘This is what VALUE means to us, or this is how we’re thinking about it.’”

 Hilk agreed.
 “It’s a professional development opportunity for all of us,” she said, “in terms of hearing the perspectives from directors of institutional research, directors from centers on teaching and learning, faculty who are heading up certain efforts on their campus.
-And when we come together to have some of these conversations, we get to see how the decisions made by an assessment committee affect how institutional research is able to collect or analyze the data, and those individuals are able to see . . . how that data is likely to be used in conversations [with faculty] about curriculum and development.
+And when we come together to have some of these conversations, we get to see how the decisions made by an assessment committee affect how institutional research is able to collect or analyze the data, and those individuals are able to see . . . how that data are likely to be used in conversations [with faculty] about curriculum and development.
 And so to me, it’s a rare opportunity for all of these different players across different institutions to gather and talk about something as important as learning outcomes.”